EvermeshSolutions/putsreq/README.md

 The Response Builder is the place where you can create your responses using JavaScript V8.

-Here is the list of request attributes you can access to create your responses:
+Check the list below with the request attributes you can access to create your own responses:

 #### request